elastic/kibana/x-pack/legacy/plugins/fleet/dev_docs/api/agents_unenroll.md

 - `ids` (Optional, string) An list of agent id to unenroll.
 - `kuery` (Optional, string) a kibana query to search for agent to unenroll.

+> Note: one and only of this keys should be present:

 ## Response code

 `200` Indicates a successful call.